agirilovich/Tech_RS-mqtt-gateway/README.md

 Afteward that data can be used with Home Assistant integrations.

-The project is based on information from the Elektroda forum https://www.elektroda.pl/rtvforum/topic2689981-180.html
+The project is based on information from the Elektroda forum https://www.elektroda.pl/rtvforum/topic2689981-180.html The main part of class 'CTechManager' is taken from the same forum discussion.

 # Used modules